 “Yes!
 That’s right!”
-Jay breathed a sigh of relief.
-“That’s why we’re here.
-We smoked centipede dust.
+Jay sighed in relief.
+“We smoked centipede powder.
 We’re hallucinating.”

 “Virgil Blue,” said Faith, “by way of Virgil Skyy, taken under the supervision of Virgil Orange.”

-“You don’t?”
-The bird retrieved its limbs and became a sky-blue cloth cone like a tepee or a pyramid.
-Its round, sapphire head regenerated its inset emerald eyes.
-“It’s sort of a technical term.
-We’re all Zephyrs, one way or another.
-But for this Zephyr, the chain was pulled!
-The Virgils guided it to the wheel.
-So it must arrive, as surely as the wheel spins!
+“Really?”
+The bird retrieved its arms and became a sky-blue cloth cone like a tepee or a pyramid.
+Its round, sapphire head regenerated its compound eyes.
+“We’re all Zephyrs, one way or another.
+But for this Zephyr the chain was pulled!
+It must arrive as surely as the wheel spins!
 To join all Zephyrs in the Mountain!”